Tips to Achieve the Perfect Balance Between Energy Savings and Summer AC Temperature

-What Temperature Should I Set My AC in Summer During the Day to Save Money?
+What Temperature Should I Set My Air Conditioner in Summer to Save Money?

 Best AC Temperature for Sleeping

-Opening the windows while you sleep is a good solution if you live in a cool climate.
+Opening the windows while you sleep is a good solution if you live in an area that cools down overnight.
 Then, closing the windows in the morning before it gets hot traps cool air inside and gives your air conditioner a head start.
+You can also run fans in bedrooms which can help circulate air in the room you sleep in while keeping the rest of the house at a consistent temperature.

 Average Air Conditioning Temperature